 Results vary by month due to changes in chlorine dose, chlorine decay, and temperature.
 The trend over the years shows a significant increase in total chlorine residuals.
 These improvements are related to disinfection changes: chlorine ramp-up during summer 1997; ammonia separation in August 1997; and chlorine:ammonia ratio optimization begun in August 1997.
-In 1996, only about half the samples met the chlorine residual target of 0.2 mg/L; by 1998, between 80% and 90% of all samples met this target.
+In 1997, about 60% of the samples met the chlorine residual target of 0.2 mg/L; by 1999, between 90% and 95% of all samples met this target.

-MWRA must meet regulations that require either that chlorine residuals be detectable or that HPCs (Heterotrophic Plate Counts) be lower than 500 cfu/ml.
-MWRA satisfied this requirement during December
+MWRA must meet regulations that require either that chlorine residuals in at least 95% of samples be detectable or that HPCs (Heterotrophic Plate Counts) be lower than 500 cfu/ml.
+Samples collected by communities satisfied this requirement during January.